pauldotknopf/ip-pool/README.md

 # ip-cidr-reservation

-A CLI tool that helps you manage and reserve IP CIDRs.
+(brainstorming) A CLI tool that helps you manage and reserve IP CIDRs.

-Consider the following scenario:

 **Pseudo code:**